 Maude is the daughter of witches.
 She spent her childhood running wild with her best friend, Odette, weaving stories of girls who slayed dragons and saved princes.
-Then Maude grew up and lost her magic – and her best friend.
-Storytelling is her only gift that remains.
+Then Maude grew up and lost her magic—and her best friend.

-Odette always hungered for forbidden, dangerous magic, and 2 weeks ago she went searching for it.
-Now she's missing, and everyone believes she's dead.
+These days, magic is toothless, reduced to glamour patches and psychic energy drinks found in supermarkets and shopping malls.
+Odette has always hungered for forbidden, dangerous magic, and two weeks ago she went searching for it.
+Now she’s missing, and everyone says she’s dead.
 Everyone except Maude.

-Maude is sure she can find Odette inside the ruins of Sicklehurst, an abandoned power plant built over an ancient magical forest –a place nobody else seems to remember is there.
-The danger is, nobody knows what remains inside Sicklehurst, either.
-And every good story is sure to have a monster …
+Storytelling has always been Maude’s gift, so she knows all about girls who get lost in the woods.
+She’s sure she can find Odette inside the ruins of Sicklehurst, an abandoned power plant built over an ancient magical forest—a place nobody else seems to remember is there.
+The danger is, no one knows what remains inside Sicklehurst, either.
+And every good story is sure to have a monster.

 The CBCA judges say…